Malvern campsites

 Hawford, Worcester, Worcestershire (9.7 miles)

-Scenic camping, touring and bell tent site by the River Severn with onsite fishing.
+Scenic camping and caravanning site by the River Severn with onsite fishing.
 Ten minutes to Worcester.

 Malvern, Worcestershire (2.4 miles)